computationalstylistics/stylo/README.md

 install.packages("stylo_0.6.9.tar.gz", repos = NULL, type = "source")
 ```

 ### 4. Building a package from source files

 This is something for real geeks.
-Clone this repository, unpack it, and type the following lines at the command prompt:
+Clone this very repository, unpack it, and type the following lines at the command prompt:

 ```
 R CMD build stylo